 The course will not be marked!
 You must navigate yourself using the cue sheets.

 At the left is an example of the cue sheets.
 Please be familiar with how to read and navigate with these cue sheets.
 Please pay close attention to each road signs while you pass through an intersection during the event.
 Some small details such as N 27th versus NW 27th can get you way off course and lost.

 Final word about the course, you must obey all traffic laws including stop signs.
 There are numerous stops signs on the course and those are there for a reason.
 Please don’t take any chances and get yourself or anyone else hurt.

 This is common sense stuff, but needs to be mentioned.
 There are several things folks must do on a gravel ride that will keep themselves and others safe which will ensure a fun and rewarding experience.

-Don’t be a dick!
-If I hear of any dickish behavior by any rider, they will not only be disqualified, but will also hafta walk the PCL plank.
+- Don’t be lame!
+If I hear of any lame behavior by any rider, they will not only be disqualified, but will also hafta walk the PCL plank.
 Aarrrgh!

-Obey the traffic laws!
+- Obey the traffic laws!
 Please obey all traffic laws.
-That includes stopping at stop signs, signaling when turning, obeying speed limits, wearing seat belts, and no texting while riding (we’re cool with you blogging while riding though).
+That includes stopping at stop signs, signaling when turning, obeying speed limits, wearing seat belts, and no texting while riding.